olmallet81/URT/README.md

     }
     ```

-NB: It is important to note the different behaviour of these libraries when assigning a matrix to a vector: Armadillo will convert this vector into a matrix, Blaze will return a compilation error and Eigen will assign to this vector the first column of the matrix.
+NB: It is important to mention the differences of behaviour between these libraries when assigning a matrix to a vector: Armadillo will convert this vector into a matrix, Blaze will return a compilation error and Eigen will assign to this vector the first column of the matrix.

 ## C++ template class *OLS*:
 Declared in ./URT/include/OLS.hpp, defined in ./URT/src/OLS.cpp.